Canada in World War I: Women

 During the First World War Canadian women took part in the war in a variety of ways, including home from factory work, fundraising and serving as nurses overseas.
 These women had a large impact on the war effort both from home and on the front lines.
 Others worked to support soldiers.
-They volunteered to knit sock, roll bandages, and wrap food parcels for the troops.
+They volunteered to knit socks, roll bandages, and wrap food parcels for the troops.
 Women put on variety shows and used the money to buy supplies that were needed overseas.
 The shortage of men made it necessary for women to work outside the home.
 They often took jobs that were known as men's work.
 They worked in banks, insurance firms, civil service, and as gas jockeys, street-car conductors and fish cannery workers.
 Even though they performed the same jobs as men, they were paid less.
 When prime minister Robert Borden ordered compulsory military service in May 1917, many women were called upon to run farms, build aircraft and ships, and work in munitions factories.
 By the end of the war they had earned the right to vote, and were gaining independence in society.